Indiana State Road 15: Route description

 The road enters Wabash SR 15 and the railroad tracks separate, before an intersection with SR 13.
 At this intersection SR 13 and SR 15 head north concurrent, passes through commercial properties, before crossing over the Wabash River.
 North of the river the street continues north through commercial properties, before entering the Downtown Wabash Historic District.
 In the historic district the concurrent ends with westbound SR 15 turning onto Market Street, while eastbound SR 15 uses Canal Street.
-While concurrent with Canel Street SR 15 has its lowest AADT at 3,123 vehicles per day on average measured in 2016.
+While concurrent with Canal Street SR 15 has its lowest AADT at 3,123 vehicles per day on average measured in 2016.
 The one-way pairs end with SR 15 heading north on Cass Street and leaves the historic district.
 SR 15 heads north, passing a landscape of residential neighborhood, before bending to become northwest–southeast and having an intersection with US 24 Business.
 North of US 24 Business the road has an intersection with US 24 before leaving the city of Wabash and reentering rural Wabash County.
 The road continues northwest, where SR 15 has its lowest two-way traffic count at 3,754 vehicles measure in 2016, before passing through an intersection with SR 115.
 SR 15 bends to become north–south and has rural intersections with SR 16 and SR 114.
 North of SR 114, SR 15 leaves Wabash County and enters Kosciusko County.
 In Kosciusko the road enters Silver Lake passing through an intersection with SR 14, in the Silver Lake Historic District.
 North of Silver Lake the road passes west of Claypool before entering Warsaw.